 Located in the northern peninsula of Batam, Turi Beach is one of the three properties of Nongsa Resorts.
 With it’s chic and modern resort design, Turi Beach has a total of 141 rooms and suites with sea view balconies.
 The resort is surrounded by the beauty of lush greeneries.
 So, how large is Turi Beach?
 7.7 hectares.

 From the Tanah Merah Ferry Terminal, we travelled 45 minutes by ferry to reach Nongsapura.
 Singapore is one hour ahead of Batam’s time.
 Taking our land transfer to Turi Beach, we were warmly welcomed by their mascot, Awang.
 For my first impression, the reception area is spacious.
 With the Chinese New Year coming soon, the resort had itself ready for the festive season.
 Simply beautiful!

 While waiting for our room, my family and I each had a cold and refreshing in-house beverage, Ginger Lemongrass.
-This is a great rejuvenating drink.
-After waiting for 15 minutes, we were brought to our room located in the Riani Wing.
-With inspiring sea view surrounded by tropical greeneries, these little Balinese cottages descend down to meet the sea.
+It is a great rejuvenating drink!
+After waiting for 15 minutes, we headed to our room located in the Riani Wing.
+With inspiring sea view surrounded by tropical greeneries, these little Balinese cottages descend to meet the sea.